Flamehaven/Proofcore-AI-Benchmark/GITHUB_STRATEGY.md

 ### 4. Dev.to / Medium

-**Article Title**: "Building ProofBench: How We Combined Symbolic Math with AI for Hybrid Proof Verification"
+**Article Title**: "Building ProofCore: How We Combined Symbolic Math with AI for Hybrid Proof Verification"

 **Outline**:
 1. The Problem with Traditional Proof Checkers